 Skopje Airport is the main airport located around 20 km from the capital city.
 Weekly, over 150 flights from different European cities arrive at the airport.

 From European cities, direct flights are available from Rome, Venice, Milan, Zagreb, Belgrade, Ljubljana, Dortmund, Hamburg, Cologne, Frankfurt, Munich, Dusseldorf, Brussels, Sofia, Malmo, Gothenburg, Stockholm, Oslo, Paris, Eindhoven, Vienna, Zurich, Basel and London.
-In addition, direct flights to Macedonia are available from Dubai, Istanbul and Izmir.
+In addition, direct flights to North Macedonia are available from Dubai, Istanbul and Izmir.

 Depending on the schedule at the departing city, many buses arrive at the New Bus Station in Skopje.
 However, different operators either stop or continue the journey to other cities such as Ohrid and Strumica.
 No matter where are you heading, frequent local bsues from Skopje depart to other cities.

-Among domestic operators, the best known is Eurobus, which operates from Vienna to Macedonia (four times per week) and from Germany and Switzerland to Macedonia (two times per week).
-In addition, Durmo Tours has a daily bus line from Tirana (Albania) to Macedonia.
+Among domestic operators, the best known is Eurobus, which operates from Vienna to North Macedonia (four times per week) and from Germany and Switzerland to Macedonia (two times per week).
+In addition, Durmo Tours has a daily bus line from Tirana (Albania) to North Macedonia.
 The same bus operator runs to and from Venice.
 In addition, Makedonija Soobrakaj has daily service from Sofia as well as from Thessaloniki.
 Hisar Turism operates daily from Zagreb to Skopje, from Ljubljana to Skopje, as well as from Istanbul to Skopje.
-Busses from Brussels to Macedonia run twice a week as well as busses from Sarajevo to Macedonia.
+Busses from Brussels to North Macedonia run twice a week as well as buses from Sarajevo to North Macedonia.
 Once a week, a bus line from Copenhagen is scheduled.
 The international bus operators Eurolines has regular bus lines from Germany.
 Depending on the departure city, buses run from two to four times per week.

-Another way of traveling to Macedonia is by train.
+Another way of traveling to North Macedonia is by train.
 Regular train services connects Macedonia with Serbia, Kosovo and Greece.
 The Central Train Station in Skopje is located at the same place as the New Bus Station.
 Direct trains connect, Belgrade Budapest, Ljubljana, Kosovo, Zagreb, Belgrade and Thessaloniki with the capital city of Macedonia, Skopje.

 From Skopje Airport